KatinaFood Science & Technology

-What would you say about the professors in your college?
 I never came across a professor that was anything short of knowledgeable, caring and invested in my education.
 Each had their own way of making class more than a lecture and showing us how our learning directly applied to our future careers.
 It was always very apparent that they cared about their students as individuals and enjoyed being a part of their intellectual growth.
-Even outside of the classroom, my professors were always available to answer questions and serve as mentors.
+Even outside of the classroom, my professors were always available to answer questions and serve as mentors

 - ConAgra Foods, Inc. Research and Development Intern

 - East Campus Visitors Center Employee